Generative Modeling Helps Weak Supervision (and Vice Versa): Background

 \section{Background}

-As we propose to fuse weak supervision with generative modeling to the benefit of both techniques, we first provide brief background on each of these methods.
-A broader review of related work is presented in Section~\ref{sec:relatedwork}. \paragraph{Weak Supervision} Weak supervision methods using imperfect and partial labels~\cite{ratner2016data, ratner2020snorkel, cachay2021end}, sometimes referred to as programmatic weak supervision, seek to replace hand-labeling for the construction of large training datasets.
-Instead, users rely on multiple weak sources that, while noisy and inaccurate, can be cheaply acquired and efficiently applied to the entire dataset to provide imperfect, partial labels.
-Such sources can be heuristics or rules (expressed as small programs), knowledge base lookups, off-the-shelf models, and more. \\ The technical challenge is to combine the source votes into a high-quality pseudolabel.
+We propose to fuse weak supervision with generative modeling to the benefit of both techniques, and first provide a brief overview.
+A broader review of related work is presented in Section~\ref{sec:relatedwork}. \paragraph{Weak Supervision} Weak supervision methods that use multiple sources of imperfect and partial labels~\cite{ratner2016data, ratner2020snorkel, cachay2021end}, sometimes referred to as \textit{programmatic weak supervision}, seek to replace manual labeling for the construction of large labeled datasets.
+Instead, users define multiple weak label sources that can be applied automatically to the unlabeled dataset.
+Such sources can be heuristics, knowledge base look-ups, off-the-shelf models, and more.
+The technical challenge is to combine the source votes into a high-quality pseudolabel via a \emph{label model}.
 This requires estimating the errors and dependencies between sources and using them to compute a posterior label distribution.
-This synthesis step is performed by the \emph{label model}.
 Prior work has considered various choices for the label model, most of which only take the weak source outputs into account.
 A review can be found in \citet{zhang2021wrench,zhang2022survey}.
 Instead, our label model produces sample dependent accuracy estimates for the weak sources based on the features of the data, similar to~\citet{cachay2021end}. \paragraph{Generative Models and GANs} Generative models are used to model and sample from complex distributions.
 Among the most popular such models are generative adversarial networks (GANs) \cite{Goodfellow14}.
 GANs consist of a generator and discriminator model that play a minimax game against each other.
-While many sophisticated variations of GANs have been proposed, our approach builds off InfoGAN \cite{chen2016infogan}.
-InfoGAN adds an auxiliary inference model that helps the generative model learn disentangled representations---a set of latent factors of variation.
-We hypothesize that connecting these variables to exposed structure in the label model should yield benefits for both weak supervision and generative modeling.
-Quantitative approaches to measure improved image generation exist, such as the Inception Score (IS)~\cite{salimans2016improved} and the Fr\'{e}chet Inception Distance (FID)~\cite{heusel2017gans}.
-Despite known drawbacks \cite{barratt2018note,borji2019pros}, these measures are widely used to compare image quality.
+Our approach builds off InfoGAN \cite{chen2016infogan}, which adds an auxiliary inference component to learn disentangled representations via a set of latent factors of variation.
+We hypothesize that connecting such discrete latent variables to the label model should yield benefits for both weak supervision and generative modeling.